-USDA grants highest approval levels to those with a 660 score and above.
+USDA grants the highest approval levels to those with a 660 score and above.
 On December 1, 2014, USDA set a minimum score for the program at 640.
-This was not a big change since most lenders had already set their own minimum score at the same level.
+This was not a big change since most approved lenders had already set their own minimum score at the same level.

 I have no credit.
 Can I get a USDA loan?